Skip to content

 Device Compatibility

 Different devices have different capabilities.
-Use the Device Capabilities guide to understand what features your hardware supports.
+See Device Capabilities for a full breakdown of what each device supports.

 Configuration

-Busylight Core can be configured using environment variables or a configuration file.
+Busylight Core can be configured at initialization time.
 See Configuration for details.

 Next Steps